Moritz Jenz: Loan to Celtic

-Schalke 04 (loan)
+Loan to Schalke 04

-On 26 January 2023, Jenz joined Bundesliga club Schalke 04 on loan until the end of the season, with the move becoming permanent if his new club avoid relegation in the 2022–23 season.
+On 26 January 2023, Jenz returned to his native country and joined Bundesliga club Schalke 04 on loan until the end of the season, with the move becoming permanent if his new club avoid relegation in the 2022–23 season.
 Three days later, he made his debut for the club in a 0–0 draw against 1.
 FC Köln.
 Jenz appeared in 11 matches as Schalke failed to climb out of the relegation zone, finishing in 17th.
 Following the season, despite Jenz expressing his desire to stay with Schalke, the team confirmed that they would not push to sign Jenz permanently, and he would return to Lorient on 30 June.

-Wolfsburg
+VfL Wolfsburg

 On 16 June 2023, Bundesliga side VfL Wolfsburg announced they had agreed to terms with Lorient to sign Jenz on a 4-year contract for an undisclosed fee.

+Loan to Mainz 05

 On 28 August 2024, Jenz moved on a season-long loan to Mainz 05.

+Young Boys

+On 8 September 2026, Jenz returned to Switzerland and signed with Young Boys until the end of the 2026–27 season.